KendrickAng/exploration/README.md

-# exploration
+# Exploration
-Storing everything interesting and miscellanous!
+This repository stores everything interesting and miscellaneous!

+## RevealJS
+Uses HTML and Javascript to create beautiful presentations.

+## MarkBind
+Uses Markdown to generate beautiful websites.